nomicflux/servant-opaleye-blog/README.md

 Fear no more: by using the power of Monad Transformers, we'll be able to tuck away all of our connection info in a tidy way.
 Furthermore, this will apply to any sort of configuration information you may want to pass along; perhaps environment variables, or portions of your server which you want to keep highly configurable.

-In this lesson, we'll work with `ReaderT`, as that provides the simplest monad transformer for our purposes.
-In a later lesson, we'll find a more efficient approach.

 ## Step 1: Update App.hs

 Let's go back to App.hs.
 Add in the following imports: